Looking Glass RCC lobby

 Conference Room

-Site improvements included new pathways and secure fencing, allowing safe and controlled access to outdoor spaces, an essential component of therapeutic environments for youth.
+Site improvements included new accessible pathways and secure fencing, enabling safe access to outdoor therapeutic spaces — an evidence-based component of effective youth behavioral health design.

-With a strict timeline driven by urgent demand, Arbor South expedited design, permitting, and construction to deliver the project efficiently.
-Early, face-to-face coordination with agencies having jurisdiction ensured alignment throughout the process, allowing the team to successfully navigate complex regulatory requirements.
+Working within a compressed timeline driven by urgent community need, Arbor South coordinated design, permitting, and construction to deliver the project efficiently.
+Early, direct coordination with the agencies having jurisdiction — including proactive face-to-face meetings — ensured alignment from the start and allowed the team to navigate the complex regulatory environment unique to licensed youth crisis facilities in Oregon.

 Looking Glass RCC yard